Festival Portal

 3:30pm

-I’ve written, recorded and released 29 pieces for alto or bass flute (and one for contra) since I released my first solo album 26 years ago.
-Some of these were complete improvisations and some were very composed with pencil and staff paper.
-But most were created through a process that falls somewhere in the middle of these two methods.
+I’ve written and recorded 29 pieces for alto or bass flute (and one for contra) since I released my first solo album 26 years ago.
+Some of these were complete improvisations and some were composed with pencil and staff paper, but most were created through a process that falls somewhere in the middle of these two methods.
 For example, many of the pieces were created in the recording studio.
-I use the word create rather than compose because during this process, I will improvise, develop, write and arrange during the actual recording session, and to me, it feels like a creative process more than a compositional one.
-In this informal chat, I’ll talk through my various processes and save time for Q & A. The piece “Topanga Dreams” was the first piece I wrote for alto flute and will be used as a reference in this discussion.
+In this informal chat, I’ll talk through my various processes and save time for Q & A. “Topanga Dreams” was the first piece I wrote for alto flute and will be used as a reference in this discussion.

 Featured Guest Artist: Lorna McGhee